 So why not just do what Moe did: take one look and swing.

 The Coin drill

 Moe claimed that the club would go back low to the ground and touch the coin before it came off of the ground.
 By doing this, you create the correct arm distance from your body to the golf ball.
-This arm distance or “width” is a major reason for correct arm motion and speed.
-By moving the arms correctly, the shoulders also move correctly on plane.
+This arm distance or “width” is a major reason for proper arm motion and speed.
+By moving the arms correctly, the shoulders also move properly on the plane.
 The “coin” seems to help the entire first move in the golf swing, a common question we often get asked by our students.